artsy/x-react-native/workshops/primitives/instructionlist.md

 	  />
 ```

 Snap to interval, 365, because there’s 5 inset on each side (=10), detract from the width of the screen, 375 (though you can get the window dimensions too ofc!).
-You add the insets, and boom. bobs your uncle!
+You add the insets, and boom, done :).

 You will need to set the decelerationRate to 0. because otherwise it will misalign, and not snap properly.